ComPDFKit/PDF-SDK-iOS/README.md

 2. Click on ***"Product -> Run"*** to run the demo on an iOS device.
 In this guide, an iPhone 7 Plus device will be used as an example.
 After building the demo successfully, on the start screen, click the ***"PDF32000_2008.pdf"*** document, and then it will be opened and displayed.

 ![Alt text](https://github.com/ComPDFKit/PDF-SDK-iOS/blob/main/image-ios/2-1-1.png)

+**Note:** *This is a demo project, presenting completed ComPDFKit PDF SDK functions.
+The functions might be different based on the license you have purchased.
+Please check that the functions you choose work fine in this demo project.*